hrydgard/ppsspp/README.md

 What's new in 1.11.0
 ====================
-There's really too much to list this time.
 * Lots of minor bug fixes, crash fixes, and performance fixes and improvements.
 * New Browse... button to allow opening SD cards on Android 11
 * Countless AdHoc networking fixes by ANR2ME, for example Dragon Ball Shin Budokai, PowerStone,